 There are two emergency exits at the rear, four in the middle and two at the front of the cabin".

-As we pull away from the terminal and crawl towards the end of the runway, I look out of the window.
+As we pull away from the terminal and taxi towards the end of the runway, I look out of the window.
 The early morning sky is already a beautiful shade of blue.
 Soon I will be lifted from the earth, high above the clouds once more.
 My mind begins to wander up and out of the cabin to a place filled with an Orange Blossom breeze and a burning sun.

 "Floor lighting will guide you to an exit.
 Be aware of your nearest exit.
 In an emergency leave all cabin baggage on-board".